FadyMohareb/cramer/README.md

 <tr class="even">
 <td>File Drop</td>
 <td><ul>
-<li><p>Allows users to drag and drop a file -in a format supported by Genoverse 2- directly into the browser and display it.</p></li>
+<li><p>Allows users to drag and drop a file -in a format supported by CRAMER - directly into the browser and display it.</p></li>
 </ul></td>
 </tr>
 </tbody>
 </table>

-# How to navigate Genoverse 2.0
+# How to navigate CRAMER

 ## Welcome page